 Undergraduate Research Experience Placements (REPs)

 NERC recognises that there is a shortage of individuals with quantitative skills coming into environmental science.
 The REP scheme aims to address this shortage by offering funding to support summer placements for undergraduate students studying quantitative disciplines outside NERC remit, during which they will undertake research within the environmental sciences.

 These placements are intended to encourage these students to consider a career in environmental science.
 As such, the scheme is restrictive in terms of student eligibility and is not open to students already studying within NERC’s science remit (see further details on eligibility).

 See previous Research Experience Placements and read about their projects.

-Funding is available for three placements in 2018.
+Funding is available for two placements in 2019.